Stephy-Crown/FinTracker/README.md

 - **Add/Edit/Delete Transactions**: Manage your finances effortlessly by adding, updating, or deleting transactions.
 - **Real-Time Statistics**: View income, expenses, and balance updates instantly.
 - **Currency Conversion**: Switch between NGN (₦) and USD ($) with customizable conversion rates.
-- **Interactive UI**: A visually appealing and responsive interface designed with React and TailwindCSS.
+- **Interactive UI**: A visually appealing and responsive interface designed with Next.js and TailwindCSS.
 - **Local Storage**: Persistent data storage using the browser's local storage.
 - **Greeting Based on Time**: Personalized greeting messages based on the time of day.